Spring Garden Revival

 • Accepted materials: dethatched thatch, grass clippings, leaves (separated as required)

-• Use only biodegradable paper bags or rigid containers
+• Use only biodegradable paper bags or rigid containers (no plastic)

 Understanding Thatch Buildup in Plainfield’s Heavy Clay Soils

-• Water ponding after rain due to poor infiltration
+• Water ponding on the lawn after light rain

-• Thinning turf despite fertilization
+• Thinning turf despite regular fertilization

-• Moss growth in shaded, moist areas
+• Moss growth in shaded areas

-• Poor drought performance
+• Poor lawn performance during drought

 Plainfield Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas